-Image 8: Historic dwellings along Village Road East
+Image 78: Historic dwellings along Village Road East

-Image 9: Newer Dwelling along Village Road West
+Image 89: Newer Dwelling along Village Road West

-While the hamlet contains some significantly large nonresidential properties, its look and feel nevertheless remains a predominantly residential one.
+While the hamlet contains several large nonresidential properties, its look and feel nevertheless remains a predominantly residential one.
 This is evidenced by the number of parcels devoted to residential uses in the community.
-Of the seventy-one properties analyzed in this study, sixty-one are residential in nature (including one property utilized as a pool for an adjoining dwelling).
-Altogether, these properties account for approximately 38.0 acres.
+Of the seventy-two properties analyzed in this study, sixty-two are residential (including one property utilized as a pool for an adjoining dwelling).
+Altogether, these properties account for approximately 39.3 acres.